 - Thinly sliced chives, scallions, or garlic chives, for garnish

 In a 3-quart saucier or saucepan, add honey and cook over medium-high heat, stirring constantly with a rubber spatula, until honey darkens and takes on the color of molasses, 2 to 3 minutes.

 Add carrots, ginger, garlic, and gochugaru, season lightly with salt, and continue to cook, stirring constantly, until mixture is very aromatic, about 30 seconds.
 Add stock, butter, soy sauce, and fish sauce, stir to combine, and bring to a boil.
-Cover saucepan with lid or round of parchment paper, and cook, adjusting heat as necessary to maintain rapid boil, and stirring and swirling saucepan occasionally, until carrots are tender and give very little resistance when poked with a cake tester or paring knife, 7 to 9 minutes.
+Cover saucepan with lid or round of parchment paper, and adjust heat as necessary to maintain rapid boil.
+Cook, stirring and swirling saucepan occasionally, until carrots are tender and give very little resistance when poked with a cake tester or paring knife, 7 to 9 minutes.
 If liquid drops to below 1/2-inch during cooking, top up with additional stock or water.